Introduction to trim() in PHP

 In this article, we have went through in-depth the usage of trim(), ltrim() and rtrim() functions which are basically used to remove the characters which are not required from a string.
 We have also seen how to specify our own whitespace character for trimming.

 This is a guide to the trim() in PHP.
-Here we discuss the introduction, parameters, types, and examples of trim() in PHP.
+Here we discuss the basic concept, parameters, types, and examples of trim() in PHP.
 You may also have a look at the following articles to learn more –